VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `-A`, `--amm`

-Use Ammonite rather than the default Scala REPL
+Use Ammonite (instead of the default Scala REPL)

 #### `--ammonite-version`

 Aliases: `--ammonite-ver`

-Set Ammonite version
+Set the Ammonite version

 #### `--ammonite-arg`